-Preservation Austin respectfully urges the Historic Landmarks Commission to follow City staff recommendation and postpone the demolition case for 405 W. 14th Street until the February 27 meeting of the Historic Landmark Commission.
-A postponement of this case will allow the City staff and the neighborhood to further research the significance and history of the house and its context in the development of the neighborhood as well as an opportunity for staff to work with the property owner on other options.
+Preservation Austin respectfully urges the Historic Landmarks Commission to follow City staff recommendation and initiate historic designation for 405 W. 14th Street.
+Research of the property has revealed the significance and history of the house and its context in the development of the neighborhood and the Tobin family's impact on the growth and development of Austin.